-At each reporting date, management assesses the Group's exploration and evaluation properties for indicators of impairment in accordance with IFRS 6 Exploration for and Evaluation of Mineral Resources ("IFRS 6").
-This assessment involves judgment, including whether the rights to tenure for the areas of interest are current, and the Group's ability and intention to continue to evaluate and develop the area of interest.
+At each reporting date, management assesses the Company's exploration and evaluation properties for indicators of impairment in accordance with IFRS 6 Exploration for and Evaluation of Mineral Resources ("IFRS 6").
+This assessment involves judgment, including whether the rights to tenure for the areas of interest are current, and the Company's ability and intention to continue to evaluate and develop the area of interest.
 We have therefore considered this a Key Audit Matter due to the judgment involved in the assessment of indicators of impairment.

-Please refer to Notes 3(a) and 3(b) to the consolidated financial statements for the Group's accounting policy on exploration and evaluation properties and Notes 4(i)(b) and 9 which details the critical judgments used in assessing impairment indicators and other details remating to the exploration and evaluation properties.
+Please refer to Notes 3(b) and 3(c) to the consolidated financial statements for the Company's accounting policies on exploration and evaluation properties and Notes 4(i)(b) and 9 which details the critical judgments used in assessing impairment indicators and other details remating to the exploration and evaluation properties.